ozwillo/ozwillo-datacore/README.md

 Ozwillo Datacore is a Cloud of shared Open Linked Data.

 Its goal is cross-business data collaboration and integration.
-By linking data from different business together, it allows to create value by developing new Ozwillo services on top of it.
+By linking data from different business together, it allows creating value by developing new Ozwillo services on top of it.

 To interact and scale up, it uses Web technologies (HTTP REST API, OAuth2) and architecture (sharding and replication, client-side caching).
 To achieve data model flexibility, it follows Semantic Web principles ("almost" W3C JSON-LD compatible), but curbed to fit real world constraints.

 Features
-   * HTTP REST API for sharing data, with OAuth2 authentication and client-side caching
+   * HTTP REST API for sharing data, with OAuth2 authentication, client-side caching and Entity Tag-based optimistic locking
-   * W3C JSON-LD-like data Resource representation, as well as RDF (nquads, turtle)
+   * W3C JSON-LD-like data Resource representation, as well as RDF (nquads, turtle).
+Views allow outputting less fields.
-   * W3C LDP-inspired query filters
+   * W3C LDP-inspired query filters (logical operators including "between", regex, fulltext, pagination, MongoDB-inspired operators, capped)
+   * scalable MongoDB storage (replicated, sharded cluster-ready), Java server (Apache CXF 3 / Spring 3)
    * JSON Schema-like data models with Model (primary) and Mixin (reusable) types.
 Models are the place where collaboration on data happens.
-Supported field types are string, boolean, int, float, long, double, date (ISO8601), map, list, i18n (optimized for search on value only), resource (i.e. link).
+   * Supported field types are string, boolean, int, float, long, double, date (ISO8601), map, list, i18n (optimized for search on value only), resource (i.e. link).
-   * scalable MongoDB storage (sharded cluster ready), Java server (Apache CXF / Spring)
+   * Similar models inheriting from the same storage model are stored in it and can be queried together.
+Fields may be indexed, fulltext, aliased, readonly, required, have a default value.
+Along with Mixins and Views, it allows multiple point of views.
+   * Models and Projects (business sets of Models and their Resources) are themselves stored as Resources and can be updated live using Datacore API.
+Models (and therefore also individual Resources) can be forked in order to try out new versions of them, without hampering query performance thanks to a single multi-project storage of Models.
-   * Rights (readers, writers, owners) at Resource, Model and business (Scope) levels, with query optimization
+   * Rights (readers, writers, owners) at Resource, Mixin (View), Model and Project levels, with query optimization
    * Historization, allowing a posteriori moderation
-   * Approvable changes, up to Contributions (merging Resources from other similar Models)
+   * Approvable changes (a priori moderation), up to Contributions (merging Resources from other similar Models)
-   * Client libraries : CXF3/Spring3/Java, Spring4/Java (Portal's), Javascript (swagger.js), and all languages that Swagger generates to (see corresponding projects)
+   * Client libraries (see details below) : CXF3/Spring3/Java, Spring4/Java (Portal's), Javascript (swagger.js), and all languages that Swagger generates to (see corresponding Swagger projects).

-   * Online API Playground, documentation and data browsing tool
-   * Online model & data Import tool
-   * and more upcoming : see [Roadmap](https://github.com/ozwillo/ozwillo-datacore/issues)
+Tools
+   * Online API Playground.
+Features documentation, live business as well as technical examples, sandbox, drill down and (back) links browsing, thanks to a data Resource management tool that also allows managing Projects, Models and their governance (rights, Model freeze).
+Also allows explaining queries execution, including showing owned Resources as stored even if obsolete.
+Besides, features a developer-only technical REST Playground (Swagger UI).
+   * Online model & data Import tool.
+Input is CSV files, which allows easy refactoring.
+Supports bulk import up to thousands of fields and Resources, detailed error output, rePOST on conflict, skip when forbidden, all field types (including multiple language import), all model features save for rights definition, URI generation out of ID fields including links, computation of ancestors out of those, auto & ID-based & query-based linking, Javascript field generation including random.

+See [Roadmap](https://github.com/ozwillo/ozwillo-datacore/issues) for upcoming features.

 Team
    * Design & Development of v1 : Marc Dutoo, Open Wide - http://www.openwide.fr
    * Authentication, Historization, Rights API, Contributions : Aurélien Giraudon, Open Wide - http://www.openwide.fr
+   * first versions of : Riemann-based monitoring / client, debug param, i18n & jsonld, puppet v0 : Victor Voisin, Open Wide - http://www.openwide.fr

 License : Affero GPL3, except for client libraries which are LGPL3